dotnet/designs/accepted/single-file/design_3_0.md

 ## The Bundler

 The bundler is a tool that embeds the managed app and its dependencies into the native `AppHost` executable, as described [here](bundler.md).
-The bundle layout in .net core 3.x is described below.
+The bundle layout in .NET Core 3.x is described below.

 | Bundle Layout (ver 1.0) |
 | ------------------------------------------------------------ |